yonigibbs/elm-i18next-gen/README.md

 #### Watch Mode
 Activating `watch` mode by passing in `--watch` (or `-w`) keeps the tool running and watching the source file for changes.
 Whenever a change occurs, the code will be regenerated.
-It only makes sense to call this mode if you also specify `--overwrite` (or `-o`) otherwise it will fail every time after the first code generation.
+Adding this argument implicitly sets `overwrite` to true, otherwise it would fail every time after the first code generation.

 This mode is useful when doing a lot of work on translations and wanting changes in the translation file to be made immediately available in the code.
 It can also give immediate feedback on what changes need to be made in the code if